|

 disappearance, such as the creation and annihilation of virtual subatomic particles in

+the vacuum.
 All manifestations of Tao are generated by the dynamic interplay of two

 polar opposite forces or tendencies — yang and yin.
 Yang is the male, fecundating,